Hank Gowdy

-Harry Morgan Gowdy (August 24, 1889 – August 1, 1966) was an American professional baseball catcher, first baseman, manager and coach who played in the major leagues for the New York Giants and the Boston Braves.
-He was a member of the "Miracle" Boston Braves.
+Harry Morgan Gowdy (August 24, 1889 – August 1, 1966) was an American professional baseball player, manager and coach.
+He played in the Major League Baseball as a catcher and first baseman from 1910 to 1930, most prominently with the Boston Braves where he was a member of the "Miracle" Braves team that went from last place at mid-season to win the 1914 National League pennant and the 1914 World Series.
+He began his career playing for the New York Giants.

 He was the first active major league player to enlist for service in World War I, and the only player to fight in both World War I and World War II.

 Background

 Gowdy was born in Columbus, Ohio.
 He graduated from Columbus North High School in 1908.

 He and his wife Pauline had no children.

 A nephew, Pat Bonaventura, is completing a book about Gowdy's life.

 Major League career

 Gowdy made his major league debut with John McGraw's New York Giants in 1910, before being traded to Boston the next year.
 He did not see much playing time and spent the majority of the 1913 season with the Buffalo Bisons in the International League.
 In 1914, Gowdy became the Braves regular catcher in a year that saw them go from last place to first in two months, becoming the first team to win a pennant after being in last place on the Fourth of July.
 In the 1914 World Series, he had a .545 batting average, including the only home run of the series, in the historic upset of Connie Mack's Philadelphia Athletics.
 Gowdy had 50,000 fans celebrate him in a parade in his hometown of Columbus, Ohio that October.

 Gowdy saw more playing time in subsequent seasons, but when World War I broke out, he became the first major league player to enlist.
 He saw considerable action in France with the 166th Infantry Regiment of the Ohio National Guard, including some of the worst trench fighting in the war.
 When he returned in 1919, he got his old job as catcher back, but not before going on a speaking tour of the United States, detailing his war experiences.
 Four years later, he was traded back to the Giants, where he played in the 1923 and 1924 World Series, but his heroics weren't repeated, as he committed a costly error which led to the game-winning run in Game 7 of the 1924 series against the Washington Senators.
 In 1925, the Giants released him.
 Four years later, he made a comeback with the Braves, albeit with very limited playing time.
-He then became a coach with the Giants, Braves, and the Reds.
-Later he left his coaching job to serve as an Army captain in World War II at the age of 53 and is believed to be the only big league baseball player to serve in both world wars.